 - 3.1 In line with DHSC guidance on PNAs1 the work to produce the PNA has been supported by a Steering Group.
-This has been led by the Council's public health team and had representation, advice and support from the Council's communications team, the medicines optimisation team at Sunderland Clinical Commissioning Group, Sunderland's Local Pharmaceutical Committee, a representative from Healthwatch Sunderland and representation from North of England Commissioning Support. - 3.2 The Steering Group made an assessment of needs based on the JSNA and additional information collected as part of the PNA process.
+This has been led by the Council's public health team and had representation, advice and support from the Council's communications team, the medicines optimisation team at Sunderland Clinical Commissioning Group, Sunderland's Local Pharmaceutical Committee, a representative from Healthwatch Sunderland and representation from North of England Commissioning Support. - 3.2 The steering group made an assessment of needs based on the JSNA and additional information collected as part of the PNA process.
 In making this assessment, there was a need to "have regard to the different needs of different localities within the area".
 In accordance with the regulation, the Steering Group considered how to assess these different needs.
 It concluded that the most appropriate means of dividing the Sunderland area was to adopt the five locality areas used by both Sunderland City Council and Sunderland Clinical Commissioning Group. - 3.3 The Steering Group also made an assessment of the current services available from community pharmacies in Sunderland.
 Information about opening hours was provided by NHS England, and data was collected about the services that are currently commissioned. - 3.4 A questionnaire survey was used to gather views about local pharmacy services from the public and a range of agencies and groups.
 This was made available online between 12th January 2022 and 1st February 2022 through Sunderland City Council's website with the survey title "Help improve your local pharmacy services".
 The survey was promoted using social media and through the Sunderland City Council, Healthwatch Sunderland and Sunderland Local Pharmaceutical Committee websites.
 In total 152 survey responses were received.
 These provided useful insights about the views of the public which informed the PNA. - 3.5 A questionnaire for community pharmacies was made available on-line over December 2021 and January 2022, with support from the Local Pharmaceutical Committee.
 This questionnaire gathered information on facilities which are available in community pharmacies and commissioned and non-commissioned services which pharmacies currently provide.
-A total of 32 out of 64 community pharmacy contractors responded, which was a response rate of 50%. - 3.6 Information was also gathered about services provided in neighbouring areas which can be accessed by residents of Sunderland, and therefore provide a more complete picture of any potential gaps in service provision.
+A total of 32 out of 64 community pharmacy contractors responded, which was a response rate of 50%.